JojoDeveloper01/Survey-app/README.md

 - Language switcher at the top updates the `lang` URL param and reloads the survey in the selected language.
 - Required fields are marked with an asterisk and block submission if empty.
 - Email and phone fields use regex validation (with error messages).
+- **Randomized Questions**: If a block in the JSON has `randomizeQuestions: true`, its questions will be shuffled each time the survey loads.
+This can be enabled for any section.
+- **Branching Logic**: Some questions have follow-up logic.
+For example, if you answer "Yes" to a question, a related follow-up question will appear directly below.
+This is controlled by the `branches` array in the JSON.
+Branching works for any answer value and can show different follow-ups for different responses.
 - On submit, responses are POSTed to the backend API.
 - Success and error dialogs provide user feedback.